Firobe/mirage-www/data/wiki/hello-world.md

 end
 ```

-To veteran OCaml programmers among you, this might look a little odd: We have a
+To veteran OCaml programmers among you, this might look a little odd: we have a
-main `Hello` module parameterised by a module (`Time`, of type `Mirage_time.S`) that contains a method `start` taking an ignored parameter `_time` (an instance of a `time`).
-This is the basic structure required to make this a MirageOS unikernel
+main `Hello`, module parameterised by a module (`Time`, of type
+`Mirage_time.S`), that contains a method `start` taking an ignored parameter
+`_time` (an instance of a `time`).
+This is the basic structure required to make
-rather than a standard OCaml POSIX application.
+this a MirageOS unikernel rather than a standard OCaml POSIX application.

 The module type for our `Time` module, `Mirage_time.S`, is defined in an
 external package [mirage-time](https://github.com/mirage/mirage-time).
 The name `S` for "the module type of things like this" is a common OCaml convention (comparable to naming the most-used type in a module `t`).
 There are many packages defining module types for use in Mirage.